UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-22-team13-Interactive-Driving-Scenarios.md

 ---

-> In this project, we hope to incorporate human interactions into the training scenarios of reinforcement learning and autonomous driving, as a supplement to the compositionality and flexibility of MetaDrive platform.
+> In this project, we hope to incorporate human interactions into the training scenarios of reinforcement learning and autonomous driving, as a supplement to the compositionality, diversity, and flexibility of MetaDrive platform.

 <!--more-->
 {: class="table-of-content"}